hippie68/pkgrename/README.md

 # pkgrename.c

-pkgrename.c is a standalone, advanced version written in C. It currently works on GNU systems, and with a few changes hopefully on Windows, too.
+pkgrename.c is a standalone, advanced version written in C. It currently works on GNU system and Windows.
 Please report any bugs or make feature requests at https://github.com/hippie68/pkgrename/issues.
 As this version is still being worked on, please use it with care and try a read-only run first (option -n).

     Usage: pkgrename [options] file|directory [file|directory ...]